-All full-time (working 30 hours or more per week) and part-time (working between 20 hours and up to and including 29 hours per week) Associates are eligible for PTO pursuant to this Policy.
-Part-time Associates who work less than 20 hours per week are not eligible to accrue PTO; however, the Company will provide paid sick and safe leave to all eligible Associates as required by applicable state or local law.
+All full-time (working 30 hours or more per week) and part-time (working between 20 hours and up to and including 29 hours per week) Associates are eligible for PTO pursuant to this PTO Policy ("Eligible Associates").
+Part-time Associates who work less than 20 hours per week are not eligible to accrue PTO under this PTO Policy; however, the Company will provide paid sick and safe leave to all Eligible Associates as required by applicable state or local law.

 III.
-Types of PTO
+Types of PTO; Payment Amount

-PTO provided by this Policy consists of (1) an Annual Allotment of PTO that may be used for vacation, sick and other personal purposes, (2) PTO on certain holidays observed by the Company, (3) PTO for a floating holiday for certain holidays not observed by the company, and (4) up to 8 hours of PTO for volunteering with a charitable organization.
+PTO provided by this Policy consists of (1) an Annual Allotment of PTO that may be used for vacation, sick and other personal purposes, (2) PTO on certain holidays observed by the Company, (3) PTO for a floating holiday for certain holidays not observed by the Company, and (4) up to 8 hours of PTO for volunteering with a charitable organization.